 - Microsoft Dynamics

 - Scheduling software

 - Qlik Tech QlikView

 - NetSuite ERP

 What education is needed to be a Purchasing Manager?

 How many years of work experience do I need?

 Where Purchasing Managers Are Employed

-Those interested in being a Purchasing Manager may also be interested in:
+Those thinking about becoming a Purchasing Manager might also be interested in the following careers:

 More about our data sources and methodologies.